 VS: What made you create your website – lakeice.squarespace.com?

 BD: I was DN class secretary for a number of years and wrote a bunch of safety articles.
 But what really spurred me to start working on it was a particularly bad snowmobile accident in 2010 which killed three people on Lake Dunmore on ice that looked safe but wasn’t.
 The purpose of the site is to give people a source for information on how ice behaves and to learn what gets you into trouble.
-The reality is that very few people die on the ice – maybe 50 a year WORLDWIDE?
-IN THE US? – but we’ve all been in situations where we’ve fallen through or been out on ice we shouldn’t have been on.
+The reality is that very few people die on the ice –maybe 50 a year– but we’ve all been in situations where we’ve fallen through or been out on ice we shouldn’t have been on.
 The website is designed for people to get an understanding of what they’re dealing with and what to watch out for and if they want to delve in further there’s plenty of scientific information.